 “I had to cancel half of my trips last August and September.
 I simply couldn’t work, mainly because I couldn’t lift my arm.
-I lost a lot of my trips that year,” Schleicher said.
+I lost a lot of my trips that year,” Ken said.

-Schleicher, 65 years old and retired from a career in industrial equipment sales, has spent the past 18 years taking people fishing on the Columbia River.
+Ken, 65 years old and retired from a career in industrial equipment sales, has spent the past 18 years taking people fishing on the Columbia River.
 They fish anywhere from John Day to Portland, hoping to land salmon, steelhead, walleye, or the occasional sturgeon.

 “Not being able to do what I enjoy was tough last year,” he said.

 Fortunately, Dr. Nelson Saldua, a Vancouver Clinic orthopedic surgeon who specializes in spine surgery, had a solution for Ken’s pain.
 Based on an MRI of his neck that showed protruding discs compressing nerves, Dr. Saldua recommended an anterior cervical discectomy and fusion for vertebrae C4, C5, and C6.
 Ken’s procedure would require bone grafts, a steel plate, and six screws for stability.

 “Ken was a strong candidate for surgery because his symptoms of neck and arm pain correlated very well with his x-ray and MRI findings,” Dr. Saldua said.
 “When this correlation exists, spine surgery often is very successful.”